 Lord of Winterfell

 Lord Cregan Stark agreed to support Rhaenyra Targaryen during the Dance of the Dragons with the Pact of Ice and Fire.
-Cregan delayed giving aid, however, and by the time he led his army south King Aegon II Targaryen had been poisoned and Lord Corlys Velaryon had already send out ravens sueing for peace, preventing Cregan from punishing the lords who had supported Aegon II.
-While court awaited the replies, Cregan held sway and arrested all those involved in Aegon II's death, cowing young King Aegon III Targaryen into naming him Hand of the King.
+Cregan delayed giving aid, however, and by the time he led his army south King Aegon II Targaryen had been poisoned and Lord Corlys Velaryon had already send out ravens suing for peace, preventing Cregan from punishing the lords who had supported Aegon II.
+While the court awaited the replies, Cregan held sway and arrested all those involved in Aegon II's death, cowing the young Prince Aegon the Younger, soon-to-be crowned King Aegon III Targaryen, into naming him Hand of the King.
 Cregan served only a single day in that office, a time known as the Hour of the Wolf, and held trials for twenty-one out of twenty-two of his prisoners.
-The only one spared a trial was Lord Corlys; King Aegon III pardonned him and restored his titles to him, and Cregan agreed to allow it when Aly Blackwood offered him her hand in marriage.
+The only one spared a trial was Lord Corlys; Aegon pardoned him and restored his titles to him, and Cregan agreed to allow it when Aly Blackwood offered him her hand in marriage.
 Cregan returned north the next day.

 A Game of Thrones

 After the death of Jon Arryn, Lord of the Eyrie, King Robert I Baratheon names Lord Eddard Stark as his Hand of the King.
 After Robert dies, Eddard is arrested for treason and later executed.
-Robb Stark now the Lord of Winterfell, marches south with an army and is later declared King in the North by his bannermen.
+Robb Stark now the Lord of Winterfell, marches south with an army.
+After the Battle of the Camps, Robb is declared King in the North by northmen and rivermen gathered at Riverrun.

 A Storm of Swords

-King Stannis Baratheon offers to legitimize Jon Snow and name him Lord of Winterfell.
-He plans to marry Val to his new Lord of Winterfell.
-Jon considers the offer, but realizes he cannot forsake his father's gods, which is one of the conditions of becomming Lord of Winterfell.
-He is elected as Lord Commander of the Night's Watch not long after.
+King Stannis Baratheon offers to legitimize Eddard's bastard son, Jon Snow, and name him Lord of Winterfell.
+Stannis plans to marry Val to his new Lord of Winterfell.
+Jon considers the offer, but realizes he cannot forsake his father's gods, which is one of the conditions of becoming Lord of Winterfell.
+Jon is elected as Lord Commander of the Night's Watch not long after.

 A Dance with Dragons

-Stannis offers once more to make Jon the Lord of Winterfell, but Jon refuses, insisting that Winterfell belongs to his sister, Sansa Stark.
+Stannis offers once more to make Jon the Lord of Winterfell, but Jon refuses, insisting that Winterfell belongs to his half sister, Sansa.
 Stannis considers granting Winterfell to Arnolf Karstark instead.

 Lords of Winterfell